Signs, signs, everywhere the signs: How to read ALDI price tags

 Now, let’s muddy the tags further: Sometimes, instead of sporting blue tags, seasonal items have black and white tags with a “seasonal item” note at the top left.
 Why?
 Who knows, but they’ll always somehow be clearly be marked as seasonal.

-Also: Be aware that ALDI often classifies items you might not think of as seasonal in with these seasonal buys, such as cornstarch and refrigerated pie crust.
+Also: Be aware that ALDI often classifies items you might not think of as seasonal in with these seasonal buys, such as cornstarch and lasagna noodles.
 Always pay attention to shelf tags, so that you know if you need to stock up on a product while the stocking is good.

 In July 2019, ALDI introduced new ALDI Savers tags in store and in their ads.
 These white sales tags with red arrows indicate temporary price drops.

 Look at the bottom right-hand corner of the tag to see the end date on the sale, and in the black & white part right above the ALDI Savers logo to see how much you’re saving off that product’s everyday price.

 ALDI Markdowns and Clearance

 Whenever you see a price sticker on an individual item at ALDI, you can be sure this is a clearance item.
 What you see on shelf is what’s available, while supplies last.
 (It’s worth noting here that clearance prices and timing will vary by store — these $.10 valentines at my store might be $.50 at yours, might be gone from the shelves entirely, or might still be full price.)

 Also be on the lookout for red $ off or half price clearance stickers at ALDI, most often in the meat & seafood and/or bakery sections of the store.
 One nifty thing to note is that if you see multiple dollar-off stickers on meat, they are additive: Two $2 off stickers means that you get $4 off that item!